Karlo-Hosting/JavaDemoBot/README.md

     public void onSlashCommandInteraction(SlashCommandInteractionEvent event) {
     }
 ```
+<em>Now you have to tell him what he should listen for.
+In this case the SlashCommandInterActionEvent</em>
 You will have to import the SlashcommandInteractionEvent like described before.
 So your code will look like this.
 ```java
 package com.karlohosting.demo;